sbaldasty/sbaldasty.github.io/content/posts/responsible-chocolate-eating/index.md

 ---
-title: 'Responsible Chocolate Eating'
+title: Responsible Chocolate Eating
 date: 2023-01-16
-summary: 'How to limit daily junkfood intake with a time release lock.'
+description: Limiting daily junkfood intake with a time release lock
 ---

 In my personal experience, eating junkfood in moderation feels good but eating too much junkfood does not.
 Too much junkfood negatively affects my mood and weight - yet my cravings often overpower my resolve to prioritize my health.
 This solution uses a **commitment device** (a choice one makes in the present to limit what choices one can make in the future).
 It works exceptionally well for me.